Turkitutu/paSnake/README.md

 # paSnake
-A sample ascii game with pascal
+A simple ascii game with pascal